 Right now, Venezuela has two presidents.
 The one in power, Nicolas Maduro, is known for his dictatorial tendencies and enjoys support from Russia and China.
 The one seeking power, Juan Guaidó, is the leader of the opposition party and came into the limelight only a few weeks ago when he declared himself the interim president of the country after reports suggested that the presidential election that put Maduro in power was a sham.

 He enjoys the support of the U.S. and most of its allies, who want the people of Venezuela to vote for a leader they genuinely desire.
-However, there is another reason why the U.S. seeks to oust Maduro — to curb Russian and Chinese influence in Venezuela.
+However, there is another reason why the U.S. seeks to oust Maduro — to curb Russian and Chinese influence in the country.

 Countering Russia and China